wheelken/CS_361_SIM/README.md

 import pip
 pip.main(["install", "flask", "numpy", "scipy"])

 Communication Contract
 This contract defines how to interact with the microservice to ensure consistency.
 Any updates or changes require approval from both team members.

+REVISED
+Once the appropriate packages have been installed locally, the microservice can be downloaded for local use or cloned from the GitHub repository.
+- For compatibility issues, please ensure you have the latest version of python installed.

+- For common errors with GitHub
+1) ‘fatal: not a git repository’ - check for any typos, and try removing then reinitializing

+Fatal: refusing to merge unrelated histories-
+Use the following git flag in the CLI: –allow-unrelated-histories. followed by : git pull origin master --allow-unrelated-histories

+‘fatal: remote origin already exists’
+1) Update the pointing URL of the handler by running the set-url command, then following it up with the handler name (usually origin), and lastly, the new URL.

+2) Second Approach:
+Try renaming the existing remote or renaming the origin to a different name.
+Run the rename command with the remote: git mv old_name new_name

+Once you have the repository initialized, you can implement the requests below into your code.
+As always, feel free to reach out on Teams or my personal number if you need any assistance.

 ### How to Request Data
 ```json